CodeDynasty-dev/Jetpath/docs/docs/context.md

 ### `eject(): never`

-  * **Description:** Disconnects JetPath's automatic response handling.
+  * **Description:** Disconnects Jetpath's automatic response handling.
 Use this advanced feature only when you need full manual control over the response stream, often for integrating with libraries that directly pipe to the underlying response (like older versions of `busboy` on Node.js).
-After `eject()`, JetPath will *not* send any response automatically; your code is entirely responsible.
+After `eject()`, Jetpath will *not* send any response automatically; your code is entirely responsible.
   * **Example:** *(Refer to specific streaming library documentation for usage after ejecting)*

 ### `validate(dataOrSchema?: any): YourValidatedType`